vinnybrito/vinnybrito/README.md

 ### Welcome to my GitHub!
 <p>• • • 🌓 • • • 🌎 • • • 🪐 • • • ✨ • • •</p>
 <p>
   I'm Vinicius, a student of Analysis and Systems Development with a focus on becoming a mobile app developer.
-Currently, I'm exploring the world of software development while interning in the field.
-I'm always eager to learn and enhance my technical skills.
 </p>

 <p>I'm learning to work with 👇🏽</p>